brandur/sorg/content/drafts/interfaces.md

 responded by sending over a video of me opening slack and loading each of my teams in succession.
-It was 45 seconds long. _My_ claim is that this sort of loading time isn't unusual, it's just that we're just all used to it.
+It was 45 seconds long. _My_ claim is that this sort of loading time isn't unusual at all, and it's just that we're just all used to it.

 <figure>
   <p>